ARRIVAL OF OPIUM IN CHINA

 In 1940 it was estimated that there were 40 million opium smokers in China.
 In 1941 Chiang Kai-shek ordered the complete suppression of the poppy and laws were passed that meted at the death penalty for anyone cultivating the poppy, manufacturing opium or offering it for sale.

 The Communist took this policy a step further by executing dealers, declaring that anybody found using drugs would be put to death. and providing immediate cold turkey treatment for addicts.
 In Canton in 1951, 27,000 pounds of opium was publicly burned and 37 addicts were executed.
 In this way the Communist virtually wiped out drug use and brought the opium problem to a quick end.
 Even so, while fighting the Kuomingtan, the People's Liberation Army, operating under the front of the Daguang Soap Factory, grew opium to raise money in the early 1940s apparently with Mao's approval.

-In teh 1990s, the Yves Saint Laurent perfume Opium was banned because is name "humiliates Chinese dignity."
+In the 1990s, the Yves Saint Laurent perfume Opium was banned because is name "humiliates Chinese dignity."
 The ban was imposed after shoppers complained that the perfume "created spiritual pollution for the youngest.”
 In the early 2000s, hot-pot restaurants in Shanghai were accused of adding opium to their dishes in an effort to get repeat customers.